 Join STLI mentoring partner Danielle Dallaire as she walks us through some of the finer details.

 Before we get too into the weeds, we should get it out in the open.
 Even though we’re supposed to be using student evaluations to improve our teaching effectiveness, it’s not always easy to interpret the comments we get.
 In this short video introduction, Danielle gets things started with some fun (and some good advice) when it comes to student evaluations.

 Log in at https://evals.wm.edu using your W&M credentials, then follow along with Danielle’s video introduction to the Official W&M end-of-semester evaluations.

 3. Tell the students your own goals

-In this short video (1 minute), Danielle has some good advice on getting the most useful feedback.
+Danielle has advice to share on getting the most useful feedback.
 Being transparent with students about how you’ll use their comments is a great start.